mathspp/decorators/_sources/_ideas/_ideas.md

 2. **Quiz or Recap Exercise Suggestions**
 3. **Next Steps: Fun Projects and Decorators in the Real World**
 4. **Outro and Thanks**

+---

+Create a section with exercises on replicating decorators from the std library, like

+ - functools.lru_cache and functools.cache
+ - property
+ - staticmethod and classmethod
+ - contextmanager
+ - dataclass
+ - functools.total_ordering
+ - functools.wraps

+Talk about creating decorators for instance methods.